jskherman/jsk-lecnotes/content/example-doc.typ

 #import "../template.typ": *

 = Introduction
 Can you then _suppose_ that those heroic men performed their famous deeds *without any motive at all*?
-In a free hour, when our power of choice is untrammeled and when nothing prevents our being able to do what we like best, _*every pleasure is to be welcomed and every pain avoided*_. @netwok2020
+In a free hour, when our power of choice is untrammeled and when nothing prevents our being able to do what we like best, _*every pleasure is to be welcomed and every pain avoided*_ @netwok2020.

 - But in certain emergencies and owing to the claims of duty or the obligations of business it will frequently occur that pleasures have to be repudiated and annoyances accepted.
   - #lorem(25)